smcch/brain_tumor_detection_ultrasound/README.md

 ## 📝 Citation

-If you use this code or model in your research, please cite our preprint:
+If you use this code or model in your research, please cite:

 ```bibtex
 @article{Cepeda2025YOLO11,